My favorite gear

 I've realized I prefer a very light pen and a clicky one so I don't have to fuss with a cap!

-Primary ereader (usually bedtime), annotating books (mostly foreign language), rare quick notes:
+Primary ereader and lightly annotating books (e.g. studying foreign language), rare quick notes:

 with Metapen M1